imrafaelmerino/json-values/docs/README.md

                                     "country", () -> countryFuture
                                     );

-//it triggers the side effects: all the futures start to execute CompletableFuture<JsObj> comFut = objFut.get();
+//it triggers the side effects: all the futures start executing CompletableFuture<JsObj> comFut = objFut.get();